haru-ish/RabbitHabit/README.md

 Recording your mood on a daily basis can help you to understand your current mental state.

-And we will support you create habits that will keep you in good mental shape.
+This app will support you to create habits that will keep you in good mental shape.

 Record whether you have done the good habits along with how you feel today!